kongware/scriptum/README.md

 compareName(o2) (o3); // type error
 ```

 In order to understand why the third invocation is rejected by the validator, we must realize which row type `r` is instantiated with.
-The first argument `o1` demands `r` to be `age: Number, profession: String`. `o2`, however, expects `r` to be `age: Number, pronouns: String`, which evidently does not hold.
-Row types facilitate strucutal typing without giving up much type safety.
+The first argument `o1` demands `r` to be `age: Number, profession: String`. `o2`, however, expects `r` to be `age: Number, pronouns: String`, which evidently does not match.
+Row types simulate subtyping of structura types without information loss.

 Please note that `r` and `a` from the above example might resemble each other but are nothing alike.
-The former is a row variable and the latter a universally quantified type variable.
+The former is a row variable whereas the latter is a universally quantified type variable.

 ### Object type concatenation